tencent-quantum-lab/MdrDB/README.md

 - ***Data:*** contains meta data and processed biochemical features from MdrDB\_CoreSet.

 - ***Demo:*** contains the source code of multiple machine learning methods on different training datasets: Platinum (no tyrosine kinase), Platinum, and MdrDB\_CoreSet (Single substitution), and then test on the TKI dataset to predict tyrosine kinase inhibitors affinity change values.

 - ***Results:*** contains prediction results and plotted figures.

+Furthermore, we also provide a comprehensive evaluation of 10 machine learning models in several different scenarios, and provide baseline prediction results on the MdrDB database.
+It is our hope that this will help further the development of new machine learning algorithms using the MdrDB database and facilitate drug resistance research.
+The source code is in: `MdrDB_ML_baselines.ipynb`.